Billionaire Kwok brothers plead not guilty in HK graft trial

-In a pre-trial hearing, five defendants, including Thomas and Raymond Kwok of Sun Hung Kai Properties (0016.HK), listened to eight charges against them before pleading not guilty.
+In a pre-trial hearing, five defendants, including Thomas and Raymond Kwok of Sun Hung Kai Properties, listened to eight charges against them before pleading not guilty.
 The others were former Hong Kong No. 2 official Rafael Hui, another Sun Hung Kai executive, Thomas Chan, and businessman Francis Kwan.

 The corruption case involves a series of payments and unsecured loans totalling million of dollars, between 2000 and 2009, allegedly paid to Hui through a number of financial entities by the four men, according to authorities.